cuiminba/website/content/authors/admin/_index.md

 I received my Ph.D. in economics from the University of Pennsylvania.

-I am honored to have been selected for the Find my CV [REStud Tour 2023](https://sites.google.com/view/restudtour2023/home).
+I am honored to have been selected for the [REStud Tour 2023](https://sites.google.com/view/restudtour2023/home).

 My research interests are in microeconomic theory with a focus on learning, information, behavioral economics, and dynamic games.